Pylons/pyramid_layout/README.rst

 ================

 #.
 Your application does a normal ``config.include`` on stuff in
    ``bottlecap/__init__.py``.
 This adds some new ``Configurator`` directives and registers a renderer global which makes an instance of ``LayoutManager`` on each render.
 This ``config.include`` also adds some default views for the built-in components.

 #.
 You then write views as normal, with ZPT templates which choose a
    "layout" from the layout manager.

 #.
 To get custom stuff into the boxes in Bottlecap,
    you subclass the default ``LayoutManager``, override some methods, and tell the ``Configurator`` to use your class instead.

 #.
 Alternatively, you override the components by registering your own
    views to override those from Bottlecap.

 Extra Points
 ============

 - Bottlecap doesn't use ZPT's METAL machinery for main template slots.
   We just assume that the main template is the one and only macro used for a layout.
 This means your template developers can have a more normal looking first line.

 - Ditto for components.
 You don't have to wrap each component in a TAL ``define-macro``.
 We aren't using macros as the reuse facility.

 - Unlike with ZPT macros, if one component fails, it doesn't cause the entire page to have an exception.
 Just that box fails, with a customizable error message.

+- The Bottlecap UX has a concept of "Quick Panels".
+That is, popup dialogs associated with each "menu".